Farmersville Community Abattoir Ltd.

 Please note that we have a very limited ability, and a small window of time to salvage inedible materials.
 If you want to save any beef, sheep/lamb or goat hides, this request must be made well in advance of processing or they will not be saved.
 Please note that we are fundamentally a meat processing facility and not hide/tanning professionals.
 While we will slow down and take extra precautions to harvest your hide with care, we cannot guarantee it will be perfect.
 But we will certainly do our best.

-Beef heads can be saved, but we must obtain permission from OMAFRA for a trophy head, so requesting in advance is required.
+Beef heads can be saved, but we must obtain permission from OMAFA for a trophy head, so requesting in advance is required.
 Please note that if you want to save a beef head from an over 30-month beef, you MUST obtain a permit from CFIA before the end of the processing day.
 Their general number is 1-800-442-2342.
 This is an easy permit to obtain and can be done over the phone.
 The permit number provided by CFIA must be given to the Food Safety Inspector through the Plant Operator (Sarah) before the end of the processing day or the head must go to SRM rendering.
 (If you just want to keep horns only, no permit is required.
-But those horns must be either waited for or picked up promptly.)
+But those horns must be either waited for or picked up promptly after processing.)

 For pigs, we are not a facility that uses a scalding tank.
 We skin the pigs instead.
-Therefore, saving external items such as tails, ears, and feet for human consumption is not allowed per OMAFRA.
-Should you want to save any of these for non-human consumption, you would have to wait for them to be processed and take the hide home with you for further harvesting.
+Therefore, saving external items such as tails, ears, and feet for human consumption is not allowed per OMAFA.
+Should you want to save any of these for non-human consumption, you would have to wait for them to be processed and take the hide home with you for further processing.
 Make sure you make arrangements for this well in advance.

 Hang Time: